Defend against scammers

 Then a message comes in that seems routine, like a standard follow-up message from guest services.
 It references your trip, including the hotel name, your travel dates, and payment details.

-It looks normal, but it’s not.
+It seems legit, but it’s not.

 What is a Reservation Hijack scam?

-In some cases, scammers may even gain access to hotel systems or booking platforms like Booking.com, allowing them to contact guests through channels that are normally considered trustworthy.
-That means the message you receive might not only look real but may also come through a platform you already trust, making the scam significantly harder to detect.
+In advanced cases, scammers gain access to hotel systems or booking platforms like Booking.com, allowing them to contact guests through channels that are normally considered trustworthy and secure.
+That means the message you receive might not only look real, but also come through a platform you trust, making the scam significantly harder to detect.
+That’s what makes this scam so effective.
+It doesn’t ask you to trust an unfamiliar-looking message.
+It asks you to trust a message that already looks and feels very familiar.

 What Norton researchers uncovered